Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Results

-Finally, we show how our method can be used to trace the periodic gene expression dynamics of real proliferating cells.
+Finally, we show how SPE can be used to trace the periodic gene expression dynamics of proliferating cells.
+This demonstrates our method’s ability to recover biologically meaningful periodic processes directly from high-dimensional, noisy and sparse experimental data.
+Here, we analyze single-cell RNA-sequencing (scRNA-seq) data from two human cell lines, profiling over thousands of genes across thousands of cells \citep{mahdessian2021fuccicycle,riba2022cycle}.
+Previous approaches have inferred cell-cycle progression using marker genes \citep{tirosh2016dissecting}, a learned projection \citep{Zheng2022-iw,riba2022cycle}, or using structural priors \citep{Schwabe2020-xh,karin2023scprisma}.
+However, these existing approaches either do not allow for simulation of future states as they do not directly model the dynamics, or rely on explicit knowledge of cell cycle marker genes, information that is not necessarily available for other processes.

+For each scRNA-seq dataset, we infer local velocities of cells in gene expression space using scVelo \citep{bergen2020scvelo}, which computes high-dimensional RNA velocity vectors for each of the sampled cells.
+We reduce the dimensionality of the gene expression profiles and the respective velocities using principal component analysis (PCA) to 10-100 dimensions (\Cref{fig:fucci}), enough to capture the variability in the data.
+This projection reduces the computational cost of the fitting procedure, while providing an approximate map back from the lower-dimensional prototype space to the full gene expression space.
+We then fit a high-dimensional limit-cycle attractor (as described in \Cref{eq:multidim}) to the RNA velocity data, capturing the periodic nature of the cell cycle (\Cref{fig:fucci}, middle, see \Cref{app:fucci} for more details on data and prototype).

 The expression of cell-cycle genes follows a well-defined trajectory through different phases: initial growth (G1), DNA replication (S phase), further growth (G2), and mitosis (M).
-Here, we analyze single-cell RNA-sequencing data from a human cell line, profiling over 50,000 genes across more than 1,000 cells \citep{mahdessian2021fuccicycle}.

-Previous approaches have inferred cell-cycle progression using marker genes \citep{tirosh2016dissecting}, a learned projection \citep{Zheng2022-iw,riba2022cycle}, or using structural priors \citep{Schwabe2020-xh,Karin2023-wf}, but these do not directly leverage the fact that the cycle has a characteristic dynamical structure in the form of a limit cycle.
-Indeed, we show that cell cycle structure can be estimated from RNA velocity \citep{bergen2021rnavelo,gorin2022rnavelo}, effective local velocities of cells in gene expression space that are based on differences in spliced and unspliced RNA counts.

-Using the scVelo package \citep{bergen2020scvelo}, we infer high-dimensional RNA velocities for all sampled cells and project them together with high-dimensional gene expression profiles of the cells, into a 10-dimensional space using principal component analysis (PCA).
-The resulting streamlines (\Cref{fig:fucci}, left) reveal a noisy trajectory traversing across distinct S-phase and G2/M-phase gene expression states.
-We then fit a cyclic attractor to the RNA velocity data, capturing the periodic nature of the cell cycle (\Cref{fig:fucci}, middle, see \Cref{app:fucci} for details).

-Using the projection of the PCA, we can map the learned attractor back to gene expression space, revealing periodic, anti-correlated expression patterns of key cell-cycle marker genes such as RRM2 (S-phase) and CDC20 (G2/M-phase) (\Cref{fig:fucci}, right).
-This demonstrates our method’s ability to recover biologically meaningful periodic processes directly from high-dimensional, noisy and sparse experimental data.
+Utilizing the PCA projection, we can map the learned attractor back to gene expression space, revealing periodic, anti-correlated expression patterns of key cell-cycle marker genes for the S and G2/M-phase (\Cref{fig:fucci}, right).